cpury/cpury.github.io/_posts/2018-02-20-learning_how_to_protect_children_online.md

 So we've proven that the problem is technically **solvable** to an acceptable degree.
 But **should it even be solved?**

 I'm well aware that this whole project can make some people cringe, and that's good.
-We are spying on kids and censoring them, in a way.
-However, the danger we that young kids are facing these days is very real.
+We *are* spying on kids, in a way.
+However, the danger that young kids are facing these days is very real.
 Even if we don the healthy attitude that children should make their own mistakes, I think we can all agree that no child deserves to be abused.
 At the end of the day, our service is a **tool for the parents**.
 They should wield it responsibly.
 To this end, Privalino tries their best to **integrate and talk to the children and parents directly**.

 ### Outlook